briansworth/briansworth.github.io/_posts/2018-6-24-PowerShell-Begin-Process-End.md

 ```
 *NOTE:* In the Param block, I have set the add param to accept it's value from the pipeline.
 <br>
+This useless function will add a number you choose to 1.
 ![_config.yml]({{ site.basurl }}/images/Test-NoBPE1.png)

 ### The Problem